dojo/docs/welcome.rst

 #format rst

-Welcome to the official documentation pages of the DojoToolkit
+Welcome to the official documentation pages of the Dojo Toolkit
 ==============================================================

 :Status: Draft